 - Magnesium – Like phosphorus, magnesium is a vital component of healthy bones, and taking it can help post-menopausal women retain bone density.

 - Finding a supplement that contains adequate amounts of magnesium, calcium, and other vital substances is an important step in your quest to take better care of your bones.
 Those hoping to maintain strong bones, however, should ideally take a holistic approach.
 Looking for a bone health supplement that contains the following ingredients and taking it on a regular basis can help keep bones strong.

 It’s never too soon to start taking steps to avoid bone loss.
 Building bone mass early in life through exercise, a healthy diet, and supplementation can help delay many of the issues associated with osteoporosis.
 When you choose supplements with the ingredients listed above, they will be capable of reducing the level of bone loss, helping you build bone density, and assisting in the maintenance of healthy bones.
 Remember, a little effort now can help you avoid dealing with a fracture and the painful recovery and reduced mobility that often go along with a broken hip or rib.
 A solid preventative program will promote bone health and overall health, which can help you live an active and full life well into your later years.

-- Incorporating weight-bearing exercises into your fitness routine to build and maintain bones.
-Weight lifting, jogging, and walking are all excellent ways to preserve bone mass, strengthen the skeleton, and maintain optimal bone structure.
+- Incorporate weight bearing exercise into your fitness routine to build and maintain bones.
+Weight lifting, jogging and walking are all excellent ways to preserve bone mass, strengthening the skeleton and maintaining optimal bone health